 Proctors are your first point of contact on exam day.
 They will greet you, confirm your ID, explain the rules, secure the testing environment, troubleshoot and solve technical issues as needed, unlock access to the exam, monitor the exam and the test taker during the exam.
 The proctor will also investigate, notate and stop suspicious and cheating behaviour.

 No, applicants will only have access to the exam questions during the exam.

 Candidates have three chances or four years — whichever comes first — to pass the exam.
 If you fail your first attempt you will be allowed to register for a second attempt.
 If you fail the second exam you will be required to submit a Remediation Plan to the Registration Committee for review.
 If approved you will be allowed to register for the third and last attempt.
-You will be required to pay the examination fee of $400 for each attempt you take.
+You will be required to pay the examination fee for each attempt you take.